AI Pose Analysis and Kinematic Profiling of Range-of-Motion Variations in Resistance Training: Discussion and Conclusion

-The use of AI-based pose estimation has gained prominence in domains such as fall detection for older adults \citep{chang2021pose}, exercise recognition for physiotherapy \citep{raza2023logrf}, and workout tracking in AI-driven fitness applications \citep{kaushik2024ai}.
-In this study, it is applied to address questions pertinent to science-based strength training communities regarding the definition and characterization of a particular training modality \citep{milo_Wolf_2023, schofield_2024, eugeneteo_2024, meno_2025}.
-Leveraging the data derived from the AI pipeline, we analyzed key aspects of exercise execution, the propagation of variability across ROM conditions, and the extent to which a common empirical definition of lengthened partials could be established across exercises.
-These findings have important implications for defining, communicating, and prescribing lengthened partials for resistance training.
-Future research should test the hypothesis that the concentric stimulus produced by pROM and fROM is comparable and that performing approximately 56\% of the full movement may be sufficient to elicit similar adaptations across diverse exercise types.
-Moreover, the greater variability observed in the execution of lengthened partials highlights the need for more precise mechanical descriptions and coaching cues to ensure consistent prescription.
-More specifically, lengthened partials may be inherently less self-standardizing than full-ROM movements, which emphasizes the need for careful technique monitoring and individualized load adjustments.
+The use of AI-based pose estimation has gained prominence in domains such as fall detection for older adults \citep{chang2021pose}, exercise recognition for physiotherapy \citep{raza2023logrf}, multi-agent motion capture in professional sports settings such as basketball \citep{williams2026effects}, and workout tracking in AI-driven fitness applications \citep{kaushik2024ai}.
+In this study, it is applied to address unresolved questions in the science-based strength training community regarding the definition and characterization of a particular training modality \citep{milo_Wolf_2023, schofield_2024, eugeneteo_2024, meno_2025}.
+By leveraging the high-resolution data derived from the AI pipelines, we analyzed key aspects of exercise execution, the propagation of variability across ROM conditions, and the extent to which a common empirical definition of lengthened partials could be established across exercises.
+Ultimately, this methodology represents a unique application of computer vision, providing a novel and accurate means of quantifying and better understanding the granular execution differences that define modern resistance training protocols \citep{scataglini2024accuracy}.